technomancer702/nodecast-tv/README.md

 - The stream codec may not be supported by your browser
 - Try a different browser (Safari for HEVC/Dolby, Chrome/Edge for VP9/AV1)
 - Check if your IPTV provider offers alternative stream formats
+- For Dolby audio issues, enable **"Force Audio Transcode"** in Settings → Streaming

+### Audio Transcoding

+For streams with Dolby Digital (AC3/EAC3) audio that browsers can't decode natively:

+1. Install FFmpeg support: `npm install ffmpeg-static` (included as optional dependency)
+2. Enable **"Force Audio Transcode"** in Settings → Streaming
+3. Audio will be transcoded to AAC while video passes through unchanged

+**Note:** For ad-stitched live streams (like Pluto TV), transcoding may struggle to keep up.
+These streams typically use AAC audio already, so the built-in HLS discontinuity handling manages audio transitions without transcoding.

 ## Supported Stream Types